 Put it on your calendar now as we prepare for our 22nd Texas Master Naturalist Program Annual Meeting, an event to gather, learn and celebrate another year of the Texas Master Naturalist Program.
 We’re preparing this year’s meeting as a HYBRID Event – both online and in-person at the Dallas/Fort Worth Airport Marriott in Irving, Texas.
 The event will be held the weekend of Thursday October 21st through Sunday the 24th, 2021 with plenty of activities throughout the event!
 Join us for a long weekend of greenspace adventures in the hideaways of our largest urban area in Texas.

 This year’s Annual Meeting will be hosted from the Dallas/Fort Worth Airport Marriott near the center of the Dallas–Fort Worth urban metroplex.
-Ecologically, the host site part of the Blackland Prairie and Oakwoods and Prairies ecoregions and is just south of Grapevine Lake, within easy drive of numerous greenways and a short jog to the Lewisville Lake Environmental Learning Area and Nature Preserve.
-Centered within the metroplex providing easy access to these numerous naturalist sites, the Annual Meeting is looking forward to showcasing the hidden gems of these sister cities and their surrounding Texas Master Naturalist chapters.
+Ecologically, the host site is part of the Blackland Prairie and Oakwoods and Prairies ecoregions.
+The airport is close to Grapevine Lake with its numerous shoreline trails and Bob Jones Nature Center, plus the lower Elm Fork corridor boasting extensive preserves and the nationally recognized Trinity River Paddling Trail.
+Three 2500+ acre preserves are within a short drive: Clear Creek Natural Heritage Center, Fort Worth Nature Center & Refuge, and Lewisville Lake Environmental Learning Area.
+Centered within the metroplex, providing easy access to these numerous naturalist sites, the Annual Meeting is looking forward to showcasing the hidden gems of these sister cities and their surrounding Texas Master Naturalist chapters.

 Please have patience with us as we develop this year’s Annual Meeting in this NEW HYBRID format.
 We’re excited about the opportunities this meeting format presents for our program, accessibility to our Annual Meeting advanced training for our members across the state, and ways to continue to stay safe yet still get to take steps to gather for conservation and comradery.